magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture.md

     cd <magento_root>/dev/tests/functional/utils
     php generate.php

-<h2 id="mtf_fixture_source">Add data source</h2>
+<h2 id="mtf_fixture_source">Add data source to the fixture field</h2>

 Our new field `layout_updates` is complex and contains different elements and logic, depending on type of layout chosen.

 ![Layout update subelements]({{ site.baseurl }}common/images/mtf_layout_update.jpg)

-For these needs you can use data source, that serves for additional processing of the field (for example, parsing, creation or deletion of new field).
+For these needs you can use data source, that serves for additional processing of the field (for example, parsing or creation of new field).

 All data source logic is defined in PHP file.
 Link to it must be specified in `source` attribute of the field.